I Want To...

 But the most satisfying outcome, says Lyketsos, has been patients’ improved self-rated quality of life and caregiver benefits.
 The pilot study showed that supervisory caregiving decreased up to 16 hours per week.

 So successful was the trial, says Lyketsos, that its leaders were able to leverage two larger government grants to find a better and less costly way to keep dementia patients at home.
 Now he and his colleagues are working to package MIND at Home as an affordable commercial product tailored to diverse populations.

 In the former lawyer’s case, the team met with the family and enlisted the help of a professional organizer.
 “Over time,” says Samus, “we saw major changes.”

-Whether it’s regulating the temperature at home, making sure the patient is groomed or sending a nurse to investigate a potential urinary tract infection, “there’s always something we can do to improve enjoyment of life” says Samus.
-“It’s been extremely rewarding.”
+Whether it’s regulating the temperature at home, making sure the person is groomed or sending a nurse to investigate a potential urinary tract infection, “there’s always something we can do to improve enjoyment of life,” says Samus.
+“It’s been extremely rewarding.” n

 Learn more about the program at mindathome.org.
 Watch a video bit.ly/MINDatHomeoverview.